 Today, more than ever, it is important that nursing students be exposed to a variety of learning opportunities which would position and thereby allow them to compare and contrast culture, health care systems, and nursing practice in an international context (Button, Green, Tengnah, Johansson, & Baker, 2005).
 In fact, the Canadian Nurses Association's (CNA, 2015b) Position Statement on cultural competence describes and highlights the importance of cultural competence in the practice of Canadian Registered Nurses.
 This statement defines cultural competence as an entry-to-practice level competence that entails the "application of knowledge, skills, attitudes, or personal attributes required by nurses" to maximize respectful relationships with diverse populations of clients and coworkers (CNA, 2015).
-This Position Statement also describes educators as being responsible for integrating the concepts of cultural competence and diversity into nursing school curricula and for promoting cultural competence within the faculty and the student populations (CNA, 2015).
+This Position Statement also describes educators as being responsible for integrating the concepts of cultural competence within the faculty and the student populations (CNA, 2015).